Lusty94/lusty94_butcher/README.md

 - Add the ##JOB snippet below to your core/shared/jobs.lua
 - Add all .png images inside [images] folder into your inventory/html/images folder - ox_inventory users place images inside inventory/web/images
 - Add your own methods of obtaining the butcher job - perhaps city hall?

+## Only follow the below step if you are using codem-inventory
+Add the items to both qb-core/shared/item.lua and codem-inventory/config/itemlist.lua.

 ## JOB